 Instructor: Nancy Knudsen, LMFT

 Level: Beginner, Intermediate, Advanced

 CE’s: 1.5 CE’s approved for Social Workers and Lic.
 Psychologists*

 Hosted by the Smith College School for Social Work

-- Describe the fundamental differences between individual and couple therapy
+- Described the fundamental differences between individual and couple therapy

-- Explain the challenges of holding two competing perspectives simultaneously
+- Explained the challenges of holding two competing perspectives simultaneously

-- Define the role of the therapist as the safe attachment figure
+- Defined the role of the therapist as the safe attachment figure

 Nancy Knudsen, LMFT is a Marriage and Family Therapist in Northampton, MA with over 30 years experience.
 Over the past 10 years, Nancy’s primary clinical modality has been Emotionally Focused Therapy.
 She is a certified EFT therapist and supervisor and has taught a number of workshops on EFT.
 Additionally, she is a Past President of the Massachusetts Association for Marriage and Family Therapy and is currently the director of the Couple and Family Institute of New England.